maefahluang-uni/02-docker-phyohantun29122021/README.md

 ==========================================

 ## GCP Cloud Shell
 Go to GCP console and open **"cloud shell"** with the icon on the top right corner.
 This cloud shell is a virtual machine that already has the gcloud command line tool installed.
-We will use this tool to interact with GCP.
+We will use this tool to interact with GCP.....

 ## Clone your repository
 - In the cloud shell, clone your repository by typing: